Grid Controller of India Limited: History

-The POSOCO was formed as an umbrella organization to give a corporate structure to RLDCs and NLDC to ensure integrated operation of Regional and National Power Systems to facilitate transfer of electric power within and across the regions and transnational exchange of power.
+The GRID-INDIA (erstwhile POSOCO) was formed as an umbrella organization to give a corporate structure to RLDCs and NLDCs to ensure integrated operation of the Regional and National Power Systems to facilitate the transfer of electric power within and across the regions and transnational exchange of power.

 Mandate for Load Despatch Functions

-The Load Despatch functions in India derives its mandate from Electricity Act 2003, which acted as a major reform in the Power Sector for optimum scheduling and despatch of electricity.
-The relevant extracts of Electricity Act 2003 are listed below.
+The Load Despatch functions in India derive their mandate from the Electricity Act 2003, which acted as a major reform in the Power Sector for optimum scheduling and despatch of electricity.
+The relevant extracts of the Electricity Act 2003 are listed below.

 EA 2003, Section 26: “Central Government may establish a centre at the national level, to be known as the National Load Despatch Centre for optimum scheduling and despatch of electricity among the Regional Load Despatch Centres.”